 I find these guideposts so valuable for myself and for clients that last year I created a unique 30-minute reading called the Life Path and Soul Mission Reading that focuses exclusively on Incarnation Cross and Chiron.
-My intention is to make available a special offer related to this reading sometime in August, but first I need to allow myself to be in the Void for as long as it takes.
-In the meantime, you can learn more about this reading here.
+If this feels of interest to you, you can learn more about it here.

 *The Void is a term used by my Human Design teacher and mentor, Karen Curry Parker.